Generations Fertility Care's IVF Success Rates

 IVF Pregnancy Rates

 In 2013, for women younger than 35 years old, 60.9% of embryo transfers at Generations resulted in live births or ongoing pregnancies.
-Shown below are the rates for all age groups last year compared to 2012 national data (NOTE: These data are non-SART data, since 2013 will not be reported online until 2014).
+NOTE: These data are non-SART data, since 2013 will not be reported online until 2014.

 In 2012, for women younger than 35 years old, 45.8% of embryo transfers at Generations resulted in live births, close to the national average (47.1%).